The Lords of Biddick in County Durham (Now Tyne and Wear)

 to the back of the house.
 Here we came to a big bay window and a door just a little further

-the front of the house, where the stone wall and cobblestone paving led to the two storey
+of the house, where the stone wall and cobblestone paving led to the two storey stables, the

-stables, the land fell away.
-I don’t know if this was natural or if perhaps this is where the
+land fell away.
+I don't know if this was natural or if perhaps this is where the sandstone was

-sandstone was dug out for the building of North Biddick Hall.
-The lower storey was entered
+dug out for the building of North Biddick Hall.
+The lower storey was entered via a steep

-via a steep roadway while the upper storey was entered from the side which was level with
+roadway while the upper storey was entered from the side which was level with the main

 The back of the house, the stone wall and the double storey stables were on the left-hand